 The Five Biggest Stock Market Myths

-It is no secret that well-planned investments in the stock market can greatly contribute to your efforts in wealth creation.
-However, traditionally, India has been a country in which people have approached the share market with caution and much hesitation.
-A major reason for this is that there are various myths and misconceptions about the share market that have made their way into the public consciousness.
+Investors in India have been approaching the share market with caution and hesitation, the major reason behind this being the various myths and misconceptions about the share market.
 These myths tend to keep potential investors away from the market, thereby losing out on a great opportunity for their finances.

-If you too are considering investing in the stock market but are held back by one of the many myths about the market, here is a look at how these myths are actually false:
+If you too are considering investing in the stock market but are held back by these myths, here is a look at how these myths are false:

 2. The Stock Market is Exclusively for Experts